jxtngx/lightning-lab/README.md

 pip install -e ".[all, forecast]"
 ```

-!!! warning
+> [!NOTE]

-   Do not install multiple variations of Lightning Lab into a single virtual environment.
+> Do not install multiple variations of Lightning Lab into a single virtual environment.
 As this will override the `studio` CLI for each new variation that is installed.

 ## Refactoring the Template